brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 There _xx.yyy.zz_ is your domain where you expose your HA installation.
 Set _action_ to this rule to _allow_.

-Once you saved, the rule will be applied immediately, you can try force updating location via _Settings / Location / Update location_.
+Once you saved, the rule will be applied immediatel.
+You can try force-updating location via _Settings / Location / Update location_.

 In _Settings / Debugging / Event Log_ you will see notifications about successful update:

 ```
 Location Update: Location update triggered by user
 ```

 To further troubleshoot error caused by Cloudflare blocking your traffic you can create a default _capture all_ rule e.g. with expression:

 ```
 (ip.src in {0.0.0.0/0})
 ```

-Plase this rule as the last in your ruleset (free account can have up to 5 such rules).
+Place this rule as the last in your WAF ruleset.

-You can Watch know _Security / Events_ log for possible rejections for traffic not matched by the first explicit _Allow_ rule and fine-tune it as needed.
+You can check know _Security / Events_ log for possible rejections for traffic not matched by the first explicit _Allow_ rule and fine-tune it as needed to include all traffic direct to HA appliance from the app.

+_Root cause_

 The problem is apparently caused by Cloudflare falsely detect app location update traffic as a malicious bot attacking the web-site.
 The app may use unusual header, which are not typical for human browser-based behavior.

 You may noticed that after a while you can remove the rule and the traffic is still accepted.
 This is probably because Cloudflare algorithms learned that the traffic it legitimate.

+_Other methods to try_

 If you still see that some sporadic 503 errors here and there, when working over Cloudflare tunnel, you may try: